Looking for things to do in Hampshire this Autumn?

 4. Blue Reef Aquarium, Portsmouth

 Fancy an underwater safari?
 The award-winning Blue Reef Aquarium is a special place of adventure that children and adults will love.

 Where else can you explore the underwater gardens of the Mediterranean and the British coast all in one day?
 There are over forty exhibitions of underwater life from sharks to tank fish and right in the centre is a massive tank with a walk-through tunnel where you can feel like you’re part of the shoal!
 You’ll love the poison dart frogs, otters, sharks, seahorses and lobsters and when you’ve had enough there is a great wet play kids area with giant showers and fountains and splash around in.
 The outdoor areas offer wonderful sea views and there are many feeding demonstrations and exhibitions all year round.
 When you’re peckish try the cafe on site or pack a picnic and head for the man-made sandy beach with its grassy sundecks and pirate bridge!

 5. Go Ape, Eastleigh

 If you have a car full of energetic kids then Go Ape is an activity for all of you.

-Find your inner Tarzan and get that adrenalin pumping.
+Find your inner Tarzan and get that adrenaline pumping.
 It is a great day out for all the family.
-There is a minimum 10 year old age limit and all under 18’s need to be accompanied by an adult.
+There is a minimum 10-year-old age limit and all under 18’s need to be accompanied by an adult.